-When it comes to elopements, we’re big believers that it doesn’t get any better than eloping in the mountains.
+When it comes to elopements, I’m a big believer that it doesn’t get any better than eloping in the mountains.
 As an adventure wedding photographer who specializes exclusively in small weddings and elopements in the mountains, I spend so much of my time scouting out the best elopement locations for our couples.
 And without fail, the locations that consistently take my breath away are the mountains.

-Being Colorado-based, we’re definitely a bit biased, as we spend pretty much all of our time in the Rockies.
-But the thing we love most about eloping in the mountains is the variety you can get in your elopement location.
+Being Colorado-based, I’m definitely a bit biased, as I spend pretty much all of my time in the Rockies.
+But the thing I love most about eloping in the mountains is the variety you can get in your elopement location.
 The San Juan mountains in Colorado are vastly different from the dry, barren mountains in California’s Death Valley National Park.
 And the earthy, green-covered mountains in the Pacific Northwest are truly in a league of their own.
 Contrary to popular belief, not all mountains look the same.
 And depending on which mountain range in the US you’re eyeballing for your mountain elopement, the views will be vastly different.

 One of the most important things to keep in mind when you’re eloping in the mountains is how the seasons can impact your mountain elopement day.
 Washington State is a great example of this.
 While Seattle itself might not have any snow in the city on a winter day, the mountains could be getting absolutely covered in powder on the day of your mountain elopement.
 On the other hand, it could be a swelteringly hot day in Colorado’s front range towns, but your mountain elopement on one of Colorado’s 14ers could require winter attire.

-When we photograph mountain elopements, we like to let our couples know that the mountains have their own weather (and to some extent, their own seasons!).
+When I photograph mountain elopements, I like to let our couples know that the mountains have their own weather (and to some extent, their own seasons!).
 Because of the elevation difference between the mountains and the larger cities that sit near them, the weather at higher elevation could be vastly different than what people are experiencing in town.
 With that said, I’m breaking down each season, and what the pros and cons of each are when planning your elopements in the mountains.